boldbi/boldbi-kubernetes/docs/FAQ/how-to-deploy-bold-bi-in-eks-using-application-load-balancer.md

    ![PV Claim](../images/deploy/eks/pvclaim.png)

-10. Enter the variable information needed to complete the auto-deployment in **deploy_eks_alb.yaml** file, as shown in the following image.
+10. Enter the necessary variable information in the **deploy_eks_alb.yaml** file to complete the auto-deployment, as detailed below.

     * Enter the Bold BI license key, user, and database server details.
 	The following environment variables are optional.
-If not provided, a manual Application Startup configuration is needed.
+If not provided, a manual Application start-up configuration is needed.

         ![Licence-and-User-Details](../images/deploy/eks/licence-and-user-details.png)